Pursuing the right education to enter the right path is instrumental for long-term success.

 - Better salary than other finance professionals.

-- 2-year mandatory work experience requirement.
+- 2-year mandatory work experience requirement for FRM Certification.

 FRM Course Requirements

 A graduate degree and 2-years of work experience is the minimum requirement to attempt FRM certification.

 The purpose of the FRM certification exam is to assess the ability of the candidate to measure and manage risks in a real-world scenario.

 The exam happens twice a year, specifically on the third Saturday of November and May.

 Each exam is of 4-hour duration and it consists of two parts.
 Paper 1 contains questions about the core concepts of risk management such as financial market and products, valuation and risk models, quantitative analysis and risk management foundations.